carpentries-lab/deep-learning-intro/paper.md

 This impression was validated by other instructors who taught the lesson independently to their own audiences and provided us with feedback on their experience.

 # Instructional design
-This lesson material was designed using the concepts from The Carpentries Curriculum Development Handbook (REFERENCE https://cdh.carpentries.org/).
+This lesson material was designed using the concepts from The Carpentries Curriculum Development Handbook [@becker_carpentries_nodate].
 Most importantly, we used 'backward design': we started with identifying learning objectives, the core skills and concepts that learners should acquire as a result of the lesson.
 Next, exercises were designed to assess whether these objectives are met.
 Eventually, the content is written to teach the skills and concepts learners need to successfully complete the exercises and, it follows, meet the learning objectives.